AstraZeneca expects U.S. trial results in next 4-6 weeks, research chief says | Health

 AstraZeneca expects U.S. trial results in next 4-6 weeks, research chief says

-AstraZeneca expects results from the U.S. clinical trial of its COVID-19 vaccine in the next four to six weeks, the pharma firm's research chief Mene Pangalos said on Friday.
-Asked about when the U.S. trial results would be ready, given high transmission rates during the trial, Pangalos said that they had been high during "the latter period of the trial".
+AstraZeneca expects to have results from a U.S. clinical trial of its COVID-19 vaccine in the next four to six weeks, the company's research chief Mene Pangalos said on Friday.

+Asked when the late-stage U.S. trial would read out, particularly given high rates of transmission of the SARS-CoV-2 virus during the months since it began in August, Pangalos agreed the rates had been high in "the latter period" of it, suggesting that was why the read out would come later.
+Some experts had expected the data sooner than that, given the high infection rates in the United States during the period of testing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)